Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Data

-Here we use KiDS Data Release 4 \citep[DR4,][]{Kuijken2019}, which covers roughly 1000 deg$^2$ and includes 9-band photometric information.
+Here we use KiDS Data Release 4 \citep[DR4,][]{Kuijken2019}, which covers roughly 1000 deg$^2$ and includes nine-band photometric information.
 The source detection was performed on $r$-band imaging using the \texttt{Source Extractor} \citep[][]{Bertin1996} software, which also provides Kron-like AUTO magnitudes.
-Images are also post-processed to measure the Gaussian Aperture and PSF \citep[GAaP,][]{Kuijken2008} magnitudes.
-These were designed to yield accurate colors of galaxies \citep{Kuijken2015} and hence are most appropriate for deriving color-sensitive quantities, such as photo-$z$ (see e.g., \citetalias{Bilicki2018}).
-We therefore use GAaP magnitudes also to build our feature space employed by the SOM.
-However, as discussed in e.g. \cite{Kuijken2019}, GAaP magnitudes do not provide a good measurement of the total flux, especially for galaxies with large angular sizes, as in the case of KiDS-Bright.
-For the sample selection, we then follow \citetalias{Bilicki2021} and use the $r$-band AUTO magnitudes to apply a flux limit.
-In what follows, we keep only those objects that have $r_\mathrm{auto} < 20$.
-We also require 9-band GAaP measurements to be available.
-In order to obtain a galaxy (i.e. extended source) selection, this is accompanied by the following cuts\footnote{See \cite{deJong2015} for details of these morphological flags.}: $\mathtt{CLASS\_STAR} < 0.5$, $\mathtt{SG2DPHOT} = 0$ and $\mathtt{SG\_FLAG} = 1$.
+Images are also post-processed to measure the Gaussian aperture and PSF \citep[GAaP,][]{Kuijken2008} magnitudes.
+These were designed to yield accurate colors of galaxies \citep{Kuijken2015} and, hence, they are most appropriate for deriving color-sensitive quantities, such as photo-$z$ (see e.g., \citetalias{Bilicki2018}).
+Therefore, we used GAaP magnitudes also to build our feature space employed by the SOM.
+However, as discussed in \cite{Kuijken2019}, for instance, GAaP magnitudes do not provide a good measurement of the total flux, especially for galaxies with large angular sizes, as in the case of KiDS-Bright.
+For the sample selection, we then followed \citetalias{Bilicki2021} and used the $r$-band AUTO magnitudes to apply a flux limit.
+In the following, we have retained only the objects that have $r_\mathrm{auto} < 20$.
+We also require nine-band GAaP measurements to be available.
+To obtain a galaxy (i.e., extended source) selection, this is accompanied by the following cuts\footnote{See \cite{deJong2015} for details of these morphological flags.}: $\mathtt{CLASS\_STAR} < 0.5$, $\mathtt{SG2DPHOT} = 0$ and $\mathtt{SG\_FLAG} = 1$.
 The KiDS catalog also provides mask information, which encodes (in particular) the areas affected by various artifacts.
-We follow the general recommendations for the DR4 selection and remove objects with $(\mathtt{MASK} \& 28668) > 0$.
-Finally, we remove from the KiDS-Bright sample any objects that were assigned $z_\mathrm{phot}<0$ (a rare artifact of the ML model, usually highlighting issues with photometry).
+We followed the general recommendations for the DR4 selection and removed objects with $(\mathtt{MASK} \& 28668) > 0$.
+Finally, from the KiDS-Bright sample, we removed any objects that were assigned $z_\mathrm{phot}<0$ (a rare artifact of the ML model, usually highlighting issues with photometry).